How to manage holiday stress as a family caregiver

 By narrowing down your list this way, you can spend less time juggling plans and more time focusing on spending quality time with your loved ones.

 Family caregivers already have a lot on their plates when it comes to taking care of their aging loved ones.
 While it’s important to set boundaries all the time, it’s especially important this time of year when the holidays demand more of your time and attention.
 That typically starts with communication.

 One of the major stressors for family caregivers is traveling to visit family or negotiating visits to multiple households during the holidays.
 While it can be difficult, this may be one area that is easiest to set your boundaries.

-“Notify those who will not be seeing you in advance,” says Jill A. Johnson-Young, LCSW, CEO and clinical director of Central Counseling Services.
+“Notify those who will not be seeing you in advance,” says Jill A. Johnson-Young, a licensed clinical social worker, CEO and clinical director of Central Counseling Services.
 “Use email or text or a group chat.
 Don't invite commentary or negotiations.
 If you have had to make that decision, it was for a reason.”

 But boundary setting isn’t just for travel to see family or friends.
 To better manage holiday stress, you need to set boundaries for yourself, too.
-Psychologist Yesel Yoon, Ph.D. from New York City, says it’s important to “be clear with yourself about your own limits on your time and resources.”
+Yesel Yoon, a psychologist in New York City, says it’s important to “be clear with yourself about your own limits on your time and resources.”

 “If asking for another member of the family or a friend to help out is not possible, you can still set a realistic and manageable expectation for what you can give in terms of your time and effort,” Yoon says.